 Health experts tell us it’s safe for employees to return to work after their employer has enacted the latest governmental guidance.
 That may involve adequate social distancing measures, staggering work hours to minimize the risk of exposure, improved office ventilation, reconfiguration of common areas and workplaces, and enhanced workplace cleaning and sanitation measures.

 How to ensure your employees feel safe returning to work after COVID-19 closures?

 Implement the suggestions given above and communicate to your employees the steps you have taken to safeguard their health and wellbeing once they’re back at the office.
 Show them with your actions that you have done all you could to make the worksite as safe as possible.

-How can you protect your staff and others and slow the spread?
+How can you protect your staff and others and slow the spread of COVID-19?

-Ensure that your staff stays six feet apart at all times.
-Try to convince them to wear a mask when indoors and get a COVID 19 vaccine.
-Make sure they don’t have to work in crowded spaces and poorly ventilated areas.
-Ensure the provision of soap and water or sanitizer with 60% alcohol in the office.
+Ensure your staff stays six feet apart at all times.
+Try to convince them to wear a mask when indoors and get a COVID-19 vaccine.
+Make sure they don’t work in crowded spaces or poorly ventilated areas.
+Ensure soap and water or sanitizer with 60% alcohol is readily available at all times.

-With the vaccination rate picking up, more and more workers are returning to the office after COVID-19 shutdowns.
+With the vaccination rate picking up, more workers are returning to the office after COVID-19 shutdowns.
 Some are worried they’re putting their health in danger by doing so.
-As such, employers have a moral responsibility to take the steps that would save their workers from being needlessly exposed to the virus.
+As such, employers have a moral responsibility to take steps to protect their workers and ensure reopening goes smoothly.